flipacholas/Architecture-of-consoles/articles/playstation.Rmd.md

 ![Basic GPU command pipeline.](_diagrams/gpu_commands.png){.tab-float}

 To start with, the CPU sends geometry data (vertices) to the GPU by filling its internal 64-byte FIFO buffer with **commands** (up to three).
-These commands may request to GPU to render something, change a setting or manipulate VRAM.
+These commands may request the GPU to render something, change a setting or manipulate VRAM.

 Essentially, a render command states how and where to draw a primitive.
 The GPU can draw **lines**, **rectangles** and **triangles** individually - the latter being the fundamental ingredient for constructing rich 3D models.